1dv032/syllabus/examination/part_1/examination.md

 In the first part will be your recommendation and motivation to each of the scenario.
 It should be well grounded in the theory.

 **Scenarios** <br />
 Three different software development companies have contacted you for a recommendation.
-All company have everything in-house of today but are considering moving into "the cloud":
+All company have everything in-house of today but are considering moving into "the cloud".
+Your assignment is to provide one or more possible solution and motivate your recommendations:

-**Company A** - Is a large consulting company that take care of big projects.
-They handling backup, security information, data processing for many different customers
+**Company A** - An IT consultant company who is responsible for taking care of other companied IT solutions.
+They handling backup, security information, data processing  and so on.

 **Company B** - Swedish University, handling mail, courses, student result, student list